-If your vacuum cleaner has a bag less vacuum cleaner with an easy to disassemble filter, you may be able to completely remove the residue of baking soda after vacuuming.
+If your vacuum cleaner has a bagless vacuum cleaner with an easy-to-disassemble filter, you may be able to completely remove the residue of baking soda after vacuuming.
 However, this is only a good idea.
 If your vacuum quality is good, there is an efficient filtration system.
-Poorly filtered vacuum will make baking soda particles escape into the motor or exhaust, which may be very dangerous.
+The poorly filtered vacuum will make baking soda particles escape into the motor or exhaust, which may be very dangerous.

 You can check your specific brand and model of vacuum cleaner to understand its treatment effect on particles.
 If you are not sure, it is best to consult the manufacturer to avoid any damage or danger.